Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 ## 3.5 Retrieving a letter of credit from TRADE-Chain
 To retrieve a Letter of Credit from the blockchain, use `post /api/v1/decrypt_download_data_sawtooth` and pass these values:
 1. the relevant Sawtooth transaction id
-2. the sawtooth public key of the signer
+2. the sawtooth public key of the issuer
-3. the AES password
+3. the digital signature
-4. the Initialization Vector (IV)
+4. the AES password
-5. the digital signature
+5. the Initialization Vector (IV)

 ***Sample input***
 ```